Wildwood Kin

-Wildwood Kin are an English folk rock band, composed of sisters Beth Key and Emillie Whiteside, from Exeter, Devon, England.
+Wildwood Kin were an English folk rock band, composed of sisters Beth Key and Emillie Whiteside and their cousin Meghann Loney from Exeter, Devon, England.
 They released their first album, Turning Tides, in August 2017.
-They released their self-titled second album in October 2019, featuring the smash hit "Beauty In Your Brokenness", a song inspired by the Japanese art of kintsugi.
+They released their self-titled second album in October 2019, featuring "Beauty In Your Brokenness", a song inspired by the Japanese art of kintsugi.
 Wildwood Kin appeared on Channel 4's Sunday Brunch in September 2019.

-Their cousin Meghann Loney was a part of the band at the start of their career and recorded with the band for their first two albums but left the band in November 2022.
+Meghann Loney left the band at the end of 2022, after the second album, and in November 2023 the sisters launched a new project: fieldlily.